-The racemic mixture of alpha-lipoic acid, RS-(+/-)-alpha-lipoic acid (rac-LA), has been utilized clinically and in therapeutic applications such as amanita mushroom poisoning,1 diabetic neuropathy,2 metabolic syndrome,3 burning mouth syndrome,^{4,5} peripheral artery disease,6 and treatment of a variety of skin7 and liver diseases.8-10 Rac-LA and the natural form, R-lipoic acid (RLA), are widely available as nutritional supplements marketed as dietary antioxidants.^{11,12} Based on positive outcomes in various models, RLA has been recommended for the prevention and treatment of both Alzheimer's13 and Parkinson's14 diseases.
+The racemic mixture of alpha-lipoic acid, RS-(+/-)-alpha-lipoic acid (rac-LA), has been utilized clinically and in therapeutic applications such as amanita mushroom poisoning, diabetic neuropathy, metabolic syndrome, burning mouth syndrome, peripheral artery disease, and treatment of a variety of skin and liver diseases.
+Acc-LA and the natural form, R-lipoic acid (RLA), are widely available as nutritional supplements marketed as dietary antioxidants.
+Based on positive outcomes in various models, RLA has been recommended for the prevention and treatment of both Alzheimer's and Parkinson's diseases.

 Structurally, lipoic acid (LA) is a medium chain (C8) fatty acid with sulfur atoms at C6 and C8.
 Because the C6 carbon is chiral, LA exists as two enantiomers or stereoisomers: R-(+)-lipoic acid and S-(-)-lipoic acid (SLA) (Figure 1).
 It is well established that salts of weak acids (pKa LA(COOH)=4.76-5.3)15 have higher aqueous solubilities and absorption than the respective free acids.16 Therefore, if a relatively hydrophobic drug or nutrient can be given as a salt, its solubility can be increased and dissolution and absorption should be improved.
 Although the bioavailability of RLA is limited, that of NaRLA should be enhanced.
 RLA salts are reconverted to the free acid in the acidic pH of the stomach, where rapid absorption begins.
-Subsequently, the free acid is more extensively absorbed in the proximal portion of the duodenum; whereas, free LA is more slowly and less efficiently absorbed during the slower transit through the more alkaline pH of the intestines.^{17,18} Alkali metal salts (sodium, potassium), alkaline earth salts (barium, calcium, and magnesium), amino acid salts (arginine, lysine, methionine, creatine), natural amines/amides (nicotinamide, pyridoxamine), and synthetic amine salts such as tromethamine (tris or 2-amino-2-(hydroxymethyl) propane-1, 3-diol) of LA have all been synthesized.
-Except for the tromethamine salt, however, PK values in humans are unknown.17
+Subsequently, the free acid is more extensively absorbed in the proximal portion of the duodenum; whereas, free LA is more slowly and less efficiently absorbed during the slower transit through the more alkaline pH of the intestines. ^{17,18} Alkali metal salts (sodium, potassium), alkaline earth salts (barium, calcium, and magnesium), amino acid salts (arginine, lysine, methionine, creatine), natural amines/amides (nicotinamide, pyridoxamine), and synthetic amine salts such as tromethamine (tris or 2-amino-2-(hydroxymethyl) propane-1, 3-diol) of LA have all been synthesized.
+Except for the tromethamine salt, however, PK values in humans are unknown.
+17

-All known biological systems employing LA exclusively utilize RLA.19 Although SLA (and SLAcontaining products, e.g., rac-LA) is generally considered to be non-toxic, its presence in medicines and dietary supplements is due solely to achiral manufacturing processes.
-Despite lack of evidence of overt toxicity from in vitro and animal models, there are indications that SLA can antagonize the activity of a specific marker improved by RLA or function as a competitive inhibitor of RLA.20-28 the superiority of RLA in these models, the basic PK parameters of the individual enantiomers and the corresponding alkali metal salts have not been characterized in humans.
+All known biological systems employing LA exclusively utilize RLA.19 Although SLA (and SLA-containing products, e.g., rac-LA) is generally considered to be non-toxic, its presence in medicines and dietary supplements is due solely to achiral manufacturing processes.
+Despite lack of evidence of overt toxicity from in vitro and animal models, there are indications that SLA can antagonize the activity of a specific marker improved by RLA or function as a competitive inhibitor of RLA.20-28

-The individual LA enantiomers (RLA, SLA) and rac-LA appear to be pharmacologically distinct,^{17,23,28-33} with unique PK profiles.^{17,34} Although not fully characterized in vivo, there are indications exogenously administered RLA is the eutomeric form (the physiologically and therapeutically superior isomer) of LA for animal and human uses.^{11,17,35} Despite
+The individual LA enantiomers (RLA, SLA) and rac-LA appear to be pharmacologically distinct, 17,23,28-33 with unique PK profiles.
+17,34 Although not fully characterized in vivo, there are indications exogenously administered RLA is the eutomeric form (the physiologically and therapeutically superior isomer) of LA for animal and human uses.
+11,17,35 Despite